We will reply to your message within an hour.

 Grip the handrail of these stools to keep steady.
 Rubber-coated steps prevent slipping.

-Hollow plastic construction makes these step stools lightweight and stackable.
+A hollow plastic construction makes these stools lightweight and stackable

 With spring-loaded casters, these step stools are easy to move between work areas.